 - Inpatients on the Medical Floors

-- One (1) visitor at a time is allowed for Emergency Department, Surgical and Imaging patients.
+- One (1) visitor at a time is allowed for Emergency Department and Surgical patients.
 If the visitor leaves, they will be unable to return until the following day.

 - Travel history will be queried; those who have had travel outside the country or domestically within the last 14 days will not be permitted to proceed within the hospital.